-Florida law [section 1008.25(5), Florida Statutes (F.S.)] says that third graders who score at Level 1 in reading on the FCAT 2.0 Reading must be retained (not promoted to fourth grade).
-However, children who demonstrate the required reading level through a state-approved alternative standardized reading test or through a student portfolio can be granted a "good cause exemption" and be promoted to fourth grade.
+Florida law says that third graders who score at Level 1 in reading on the FCAT must be retained (not promoted to fourth grade).
+However, children who demonstrate the required reading level through a state approved alternative standardized reading test or through a student portfolio can be granted a "good cause exemption" and be promoted to fourth grade.

 If your child scores at Level 1, you will be notified by the school that your child will not be promoted to fourth grade until he or she achieves the required reading level.

 Students who are retained must be given intensive instruction in reading to help them catch up.
 You will be given information about the intensive instruction that will be provided to help your child make progress in reading.

-Note: Some students with disabilities, some English language learners and some students who have already been retained twice can receive a "good cause exemption" and be promoted even though they are not reading at the required level.
+Note: Some students with disabilities, some students with limited English proficiency, and some students who have already been retained twice can receive a "good cause exemption" and be promoted, even though they are not reading at the required level.
 If your child is not eligible for the good cause exemption, you will be notified as to why your child is not eligible.
-Please refer to page four of this document for additional information.
+Please refer to page 4 of this document for additional information.